November 20 is National Child Day in Canada.

 There are 8 million kids in Canada, and they all have something in common—their rights!

-Last year more than 20,000 students and 200+ schools participated!
+Last year more than 40,000 students and 200+ schools participated!
 Sign up as a classroom or with your whole school/organization to watch together.
-And be sure to check out our Activity Guide for ideas you can use at home and in school to
+And be sure to check out our Activity Guide for ideas you can use in school and at home to get ready for the main event.

 #EveryChildEveryRight